Inflammation & Depression: The Biological Link

 • Testing can help personalise treatment strategies

 If you are based in Adelaide and experiencing ongoing depression or anxiety despite standard care, a functional medicine assessment may help explore underlying biological contributors.
-Individualised testing and interpretation can support a more targeted, whole-body approach to mental health care.
+At Elemental Health and Nutrition, individualised testing and interpretation can support a more targeted, whole-body approach to mental health care.

 References